Skip to main content

 Fourteen prohibited states lines up with VGW's own published exclusion list (Sweeps Rules v29.0, March 2026).
 Baltimore City filed a civil suit against VGW (alongside Stake.us, High 5 Games, McLuck and Pulsz) in March 2026, alleging illegal play under Maryland law.
 Maryland was already functionally excluded from VGW operations before that filing.

-When we ran the numbers on this, the pattern is consistent: VGW exits voluntarily before being forced out, often weeks or months ahead of formal state action.
+The pattern here is consistent: VGW exits voluntarily before being forced out, often weeks or months ahead of formal state action.
 That's a more graceful posture than some sweepstakes peers who fight enforcement until balances get frozen, and on the trust side it matters - existing accounts have so far gotten redemption windows rather than dead balances.

 Welcome bonus and the cost-per-SC math